 If your result is positive, stay at home and avoid contact with other people for at least 5 days.
 Do not visit care homes, hospitals or places where you know there are people at higher risk from COVID-19.
 Read our guidance on people with respiratory infections, including COVID-19.

 Report your lateral flow test results

-Once you have done your lateral flow test, you need to report the results.
-You need to report all results within 24 hours, whether positive, negative or void.
+You need to report the results of all free tests within 24 hours, whether positive, negative or void.

 How accurate are lateral flow tests?